Regulatory Compliance

 Georgia Environmental Protection Division (EPD)

 Even though our current EtO emission controls are among the most effective in the industry, BD is continuously striving to improve air quality controls at our facilities.
-We are currently working with Georgia EPD to implement additional voluntary improvements to further reduce emissions in Covington and Madison.
-Since August 2019, BD has voluntarily invested nearly $40 million to fund several upgrades and process changes to further reduce emissions.

 U.S. Environmental Protection Agency (EPA)